 It was a massive ask for us.

-"If you can’t have an impact on a young player’s career in football, you still want to have an impact on their life"
+"If you can’t impact a career, you still want to impact a young life"

 There was also a lot of recruitment, and sometimes you need those who understand what the Premier League is all about.
 We were always the small boys in the Premier League; when you don’t get the balance right, especially with the quality in that league, the inevitable is going to happen.

 Adversity is something you have to deal with in football and in life, however.
 I faced more of it in 2011, when my finances were mishandled.
 I was trying to plan for the future, but something went wrong.
 I ended up going through bankruptcy.

 It was life-changing, yes, but my wife and I still had our health and our kids – and it’s then about how you come back from it.

 Did it have an effect in terms of what I would have liked to have done in the future?
 Yes, but I had to move on.

 Sometimes I laugh and joke with my under-23 boys now, even those who are in accommodation.
 They earn what they earn, but some are living at home.
 So I ask if they give their mum a little bit of change as a thank you during the week for washing their clothes or making their rooms – even though she shouldn’t be doing either.